yaznzamel/notes/linux/oparations_deployment.md

 ### Manage packages

+Topics to master :

+* list current packages
+* identify certain executable to which utility it refers to
+* remove a package with it's dependency
+* Configure old distribution installation

   APT vs DPKG
 * dpkg is the low-level Debian package manager.
 It installs .deb files directly but doesn’t resolve dependencies.